ctimmer/pico-breadboard-kit/demo_tarot/README.md

-# pico-breadboard-kit - Tarot card image demo
+# Tarot Card Reading Demo

-Displays all the terot cards
+Displays all the tarot cards

 Displays all the cards inverted